lukasbrunner/ClimWIP/README.md

 Setup and Data Paths
 --------------------

 ClimWIP makes several assumptions about the folder structure and filename conventions when collection the models to weight.
-It is developed and tested on the ETH CMIP5/CMIP6 next generation archive which is similar to the ESGF structure, but slightly flatter.
+It is developed and tested on the ETH CMIP3/CMIP5/CMIP6 next generation archives which is similar to the ESGF structure, but slightly flatter.
 Basically the assumed structure is:
-<code>BASE_PATH/varn/varn_mon_model_scenario_ensemble_g025.nc</code>
+<code>BASE_PATH/<varn>/varn_mon_model_scenario_ensemble_g025.nc</code> (CMIP3, 5) or
+<code>BASE_PATH/varn/mon/g025/varn_mon_model_scenario_ensemble_g025.nc</code> (CMIP6).

 The filename conventions are constrained to core/get_filenames.py.
 Depending on the structure on your system it might be necessary to re-write parts of the functions there.